richterleo/lm-auditing-test/README.md

 This repository contains the official implementation for the ICLR 2025 paper: **[An Auditing Test to Detect Behavioral Shift in Language Models](https://arxiv.org/abs/2410.19406)**.

 The project provides a framework to audit language models for behavioral shifts.
-The core idea is to test whether the behavior of a candidate model has changed significantly relative to a baseline model.
+The core idea is to test whether the behavior of a candidate model has changed significantly relative to a baseline model using a *testing-by-betting* framework.

 ![Auditing Test Overview](overall.png)
 A high-level overview of the auditing test.